kevinslashdigital/aws-ai-practitioner-prep/docs/Domain-1/Task-1.1/5-types-of-machine-learning.md

 ## 🧠 5.
 Deep Learning

 **Definition:**
-Deep learning is a subset of machine learning that uses artificial neural networks with many layers (hence "deep").
+Deep learning is a type of machine learning technique that is modeled on the human brain.
+Deep learning algorithms analyze data with a logic structure similar to that used by humans.
+They use artificial neural networks to process information in layers.
+An artificial neural network (ANN) is made of software nodes called artificial neurons that process data collectively.
+Data flows from the input layer of neurons through multiple "deep" hidden neural network layers before coming to the output layer.
+The additional hidden layers support learning that's far more capable than that of standard machine learning models.

 **How it works:**
 - Data flows through layers of neurons.